Due to the competitiveness of acceptance, all application information should be received by the deadlines.

 Students must know their academic standing in all courses in which they are enrolled.
 Feedback is provided regularly and given in the form of exam and assignment scores.
 Midterm grades entered in SONIS are based on exam average only and do not include supplemental course work.
 Academic improvement plans are not required to be completed for students in non-degree courses.

 The work of each course is determined both by the content and subject matter and will be described in the course syllabus.
 Grades are calculated using the scores compiled from class, i.e., exams, labs, papers, and assignments, etc. The grading scale is as follows:

 |Grade||Description||Scale||Grade Point Value|

-Students are expected to attend all meetings of class and scheduled laboratory sessions in which they have enrolled.
+Students are expected to attend all meetings of classes and scheduled laboratory sessions in which they have enrolled.
 Attendance at lab sessions is required.
 Attendance will be recorded for each scheduled class and laboratory.
-It is the student's responsibility to attend all classes, arrive on time, and stay for the entire designated time.
+The student must attend all classes, arrive on time, and stay for the entire designated time.